belindal/6.869-final/README.md

-# LXMERT: Learning Cross-Modality Encoder Representations from Transformers
+# Learning to Learn Few-Shot VQA

 ### General
 The code requires **Python 3** and please install the Python dependencies with the command: